 These groups will work with City agencies to launch and sustain the key actions that make up this Plan according to the Implementation Timeline.
-Each year, the City will evaluate its progress towards these targets using an Evaluation Scorecard.
+The City will evaluate its progress toward these targets on a regular basis using an Evaluation Scorecard.
 This tool will tell the City what is and is not working, and suggest priorities as housing needs and preferences change over time.